jaantollander/pandoc-markdown-latex-pdf/README.md

 ## Releasing New Document Versions
-Document project should follow [semantic version](https://semver.org/).
-We can create a new release by tagging a commit with a new version tag in Git and pushing the tag into GitHub.
+Document project should follow [semantic versioning](https://semver.org/).
+We can create a new release by tagging a commit with a new version tag in Git and pushing the tag into the remote repository.
+For example, we can release version `v0.1.0` as follows:

 ```bash
 git tag v0.1.0